Intelligence assessment

-Intelligence assessment, or simply intel, is the development of behavior forecasts or recommended courses of action to the leadership of an organisation, based on wide ranges of available overt and covert information (intelligence).
 Assessments develop in response to leadership declaration requirements to inform decision-making.
 Assessment may be executed on behalf of a state, military or commercial organisation with ranges of information sources available to each.

 An intelligence assessment reviews available information and previous assessments for relevance and currency.
 Where there requires additional information, the analyst may direct some collection.

-Intelligence studies is the academic field concerning intelligence assessment, especially relating to international relations and military science.

 Process

 Intelligence assessment is based on a customer requirement or need, which may be a standing requirement or tailored to a specific circumstance or a Request for Information (RFI).
 The "requirement" is passed to the assessing agency and worked through the intelligence cycle, a structured method for responding to the RFI.

 The RFI may indicate in what format the requester prefers to consume the product.

 The RFI is reviewed by a Requirements Manager, who will then direct appropriate tasks to respond to the request.
 This will involve a review of existing material, the tasking of new analytical product or the collection of new information to inform an analysis.

 New information may be collected through one or more of the various collection disciplines; human source, electronic and communications intercept, imagery or open sources.
 The nature of the RFI and the urgency placed on it may indicate that some collection types are unsuitable due to the time taken to collect or validate the information gathered.
 Intelligence gathering disciplines and the sources and methods used are often highly classified and compartmentalised, with analysts requiring an appropriate high level of security clearance.

 The process of taking known information about situations and entities of importance to the RFI, characterizing what is known and attempting to forecast future events is termed "all source" assessment, analysis or processing.
 The analyst uses multiple sources to mutually corroborate, or exclude, the information collected, reaching a conclusion along with a measure of confidence around that conclusion.

 Where sufficient current information already exists, the analysis may be tasked directly without reference to further collection.

 The analysis is then communicated back to the requester in the format directed, although subject to the constraints on both the RFI and the methods used in the analysis, the format may be made available for other uses as well and disseminated accordingly.
 The analysis will be written to a defined classification level with alternative versions potentially available at a number of classification levels for further dissemination.